Skip to main content

 Aim: Experimental research on microwave plasma methane decomposition, gas-solid separation and gas-gas separation.
 Development of analytical methods for the gas and solid phases.

-The plasmalysis of methane emitted from a cylinder or from natural gas was studied and characterised with respect to parameters related to microwave and plasma generation (power, plasma ignition) and to the chemical reaction - gas and solid phase composition vs. inlet gas type and concentration, pressure and temperature.
+The plasmalysis of methane contained in natural gas was studied and characterised with respect to parameters related to microwave and plasma generation (power, plasma ignition) and to the chemical reaction - gas and solid phase composition vs. inlet gas type and concentration, pressure and temperature.
 The results of this work made it possible to establish analytical methods for the gas and solid phases, which helped in the dimensioning of the plasma reactor, the gas-solid separation, the gas-gas separation.
 The control software and hardware for the equipment was designed and built in-house.
 A Hazard and Operability (HAZOP) study was conducted to identify design and engineering issues with respect to the design of the SouthBeach 6000 research unit, as described below.

-3. Design, development and construction of the SouthBeach 6000, an industrial research unit for the production of hydrogen and solid carbon.
+3. Design, development and construction of the SouthBeach 100 kW, an industrial unit for the production of hydrogen and carbon black.

 4. Design and construction of the 915 MHz testbed